 Willow Spring is a somewhat small town located in the state of North Carolina.
 With a population of 11,639 people and two constituent neighborhoods, Willow Spring is the 91st largest community in North Carolina.
 Much of the housing stock in Willow Spring was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Willow Spring economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Willow Spring, where the median household income is $79,720.00.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Willow Spring is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Willow Spring is a town of managers, professionals, and sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Willow Spring who work in management occupations (15.68%), office and administrative support (10.44%), and sales jobs (8.96%).
+Willow Spring is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Willow Spring is a town of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Willow Spring who work in office and administrative support (11.30%), management occupations (9.79%), and sales jobs (8.20%).

 Also of interest is that Willow Spring has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Willow Spring telecommute to their jobs.
-Overall, about 9.09% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.54% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Willow Spring does not have a public transit system used by locals to get to and from work.

 Willow Spring is a very ethnically-diverse town.
 The people who call Willow Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willow Spring residents report their race to be White, followed by Black or African-American.
-Willow Spring also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.21% of the town’s residents.
-Important ancestries of people in Willow Spring include Irish, English, French , and Scottish.
+Important ancestries of people in Willow Spring include Irish, English, German, Italian, and Scottish.

 The most common language spoken in Willow Spring is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Polish.